arommers/CPP_Modules/01/ex00/README.md

 }
 ```

-We now have a minion that can looks for brains beyond it's otherwise limited scope.
+We now have a minion that can hunt for brains beyond it's otherwise limited scope.
-However, if not properly taken care of before or when our program ends we do need to take care of it.
+However, if not properly taken care of when our program ends, our zombie will 'leak' and we do need to take care of it.

 ### Delete